-What happens to plastic bags that are returned… Read the rest
+What happens to… Read the rest

 I’ve got a conundrum.
 It’s Black Friday, the day in the U.S. when the holiday shopping frenzy officially begins.
 Environmentalists decry this day of conspicuous consumption, advocating Buy Nothing Day instead.
 And normally, I would be one of them.
 But this year, I actually have something to sell: my book.
 In fact, I’ve planned a super cute gift pack with a copy of Plastic-Free, a copy of the Bag It DVD (which is packaged in a paper pulp case), and a cute reusable cotton gift bag from Green Planet Parties.

 Unfortunately (or fortunately, depending on how you want to look at it), I can’t sell this to you today because demand for the book has been so high, it’s sold out!
 The publisher ordered a second printing, but it has been delayed.
 The books were supposed to have arrived in the warehouse several weeks ago, but so far, no books.
 (Keeping my fingers crossed for… Read the rest

 I just got back from a week on the East Coast doing book promos and visiting family, and all I got was this stupid Facebook photo…